 - 2. Verify that the parameter α_2 in (3) is dimensionless and that the units of μ defined in (4) are indeed cells/volume.
 Justify your answers. - 3.
-In Section 2.2 in the class lecture notes at http://pages.pomona.edu/~ajr04747/, the system in (1) was nondimensionalized to yield the system
+In Section 2.2 of the class lecture notes online, the system in (1) was nondimensionalized to yield the system